-For employment tax (social security and Medicare taxes) purposes, the services you perform in the exercise of your ministry are generally subject to self-employment tax.
+For social security and Medicare tax purposes, regardless of your status under the common law, the services you perform in the exercise of your ministry are considered self-employment earnings and are generally subject to self-employment tax.
 See Publication 517, Social Security and Other Information for Members of the Clergy and Religious Workers, for limited exceptions from self-employment tax.

+A licensed, commissioned, or ordained minister may be able to exclude from income the fair rental value of a home (a parsonage) or a housing allowance provided as compensation for ministerial services performed as an employee.
 A minister who is furnished a parsonage may exclude from income the fair rental value of the parsonage, including utilities.
-However, the amount excluded cannot be more than the reasonable pay for the minister's services.
+However, the amount excluded can't be more than reasonable compensation for the minister's services.

 If you own your home, you may still claim deductions for mortgage interest and real property taxes.
-If your housing allowance exceeds the lesser of your reasonable salary, the fair rental value of the home, or your actual expenses, you must include the amount of the excess as other income.
+If your housing allowance exceeds the lesser of your reasonable compensation, the fair rental value of the home, or your actual expenses, you must include the amount of the excess in income.

 The minister's employing organization must officially designate the allowance as a housing allowance before paying it to the minister.

-The fair rental value of a parsonage or the housing allowance is excludable from income only for income tax purposes.
-No exclusion applies for self-employment tax purposes.
+The fair rental value of a parsonage or the housing allowance is excludable only for income tax purposes.
+The minister must include the amount for self-employment tax purposes.

-For employment tax purposes, a duly ordained, licensed or commissioned minister is self-employed.
-This means that your salary on Form W-2, the net profit on Schedule C or C-EZ, and your housing allowance, less your employee business expenses are subject to self-employment tax on Form 1040, Schedule SE (PDF), Self-Employment Tax.
+For social security and Medicare tax purposes, a duly ordained, licensed, or commissioned minister performing ministerial services is considered to be self-employed.
+This means that your salary on Form W-2 (PDF), Wage and Tax Statement, the net profit on Schedule C or C-EZ, and your housing allowance less your employee business expenses are subject to self-employment tax on Form 1040, Schedule SE (PDF), Self-Employment Tax.

-However, you can request an exemption from self-employment tax, if you are conscientiously opposed to public insurance for religious reasons.
-You cannot request exemption solely for economic reasons.
+However, you can request an exemption from self-employment tax for your ministerial earnings, if you're opposed to certain public insurance for religious or conscientious reasons.
+You can't request exemption for economic reasons.
 To request the exemption, file Form 4361 (PDF), Application for Exemption From Self-Employment Tax for Use by Ministers, Members of Religious Orders and Christian Science Practitioners, with the IRS.
-You must file it by the due date of your income tax return (including extensions) for the second tax year in which you have net earnings from self-employment of at least $400.00.
+You must file it by the due date of your income tax return (including extensions) for the second tax year in which you have net earnings from self-employment of at least $400.
 This rule applies if any part of your net earnings from each of the two years came from the performance of ministerial services.
-The two years do not have to be consecutive tax years.
+The two years don't have to be consecutive.